 2.1 Tools and Techniques

-To systematically document and assess PLF dynamics, the study deployed the following data collection and analysis tools:
+The following data collection and analysis tools were deployed to systematically document and assess the PLF dynamics:

-Spatial Mapping and GPS Survey- GPS devices were used to map PLF sites larger than 0.5 hectares.
-The data were integrated into GIS software to generate geospatial outputs for site analysis and visualization.
+Spatial Mapping and GPS Survey- devices were used to map PLF sites larger than 0.5 hectares.
+The data were integrated into the GIS software to generate geospatial outputs for site analysis and visualization.

-Focus Group Discussions (FGDs)- A total of 37 FGDs were conducted with key stakeholder groups: Community Forest User Groups (CFUGs, 20), municipal representatives (10), and forestry staff (7).
-These discussions captured land-use history, restoration practices, and perceptions of PLF governance.
+Focus Group Discussions (FGDs)- A total of 37 FGDs were conducted with key stakeholder groups: Community Forest User Groups ( 20 CFUGs), municipal representatives (10), and forestry staff (7).
+These discussions captured landuse history, restoration practices, and perceptions of PLF governance.

 Key Informant Interviews (KIIs)- Forty KIIs were held with District Forest Officers (10), Assistant Forest Officers (9), ward officials (12), and CFUG leaders (9) to explore policy implementation, institutional coordination, and governance mechanisms.